-GENEVA — The World Health Organization announced on Saturday that the global number of confirmed cases of COVID-19 has surpassed 100 000, a grim milestone it said now requires leaders everywhere to “step forward” and save lives.
+GENEVA (AN) — The World Health Organization announced on Saturday that the global number of confirmed cases of COVID-19 has surpassed 100 000, a grim milestone it said now requires leaders everywhere to "step forward" and save lives.

 The latest figures from the U.N. health agency show 101,927 confirmed cases globally, including 80,813 in China, where it was first detected in late December, and 21,110 outside of China.
 There have been nearly 3,500 deaths attributed to COVID-19: 3,073 in China, and 413 outside of China.

 "The spread of this virus can be significantly slowed or even reversed through the implementation of robust containment and control activities," WHO said in a statement that called on all nations to make greater efforts to detect and slow the spread of the virus originating from Wuhan, China.

 "China and other countries are demonstrating," WHO said, "that spread of the virus can be slowed and impact reduced through the use of universally applicable actions, such as working across society to identify people who are sick, bringing them to care, following up on contacts, preparing hospitals and clinics to manage a surge in patients, and training health workers."

 WHO, which is coordinating the international response, has been developing guidance, distributing medical supplies and informing people how to protect themselves and others.
 It also hopes to buy more time for researchers to identify effective treatments and develop vaccines.